Tutorial: Analyze Facebook data by using Power BI Desktop

 Give the chart a more descriptive and attractive title:

 With the chart selected, select the Format icon in the Visualizations pane, and then select the drop-down arrow next to Title to expand it.

 Change the Title text to Comments per post.

 Select the drop-down arrow next to Font color, and select a green color to match the green bars of the visualization.

 Increase the Text size to 10 pt, and change the Font family to Segoe (Bold).

 Experiment with other formatting options and settings to change the appearance of your visualizations.

 Create more visualizations

 Power BI Desktop provides a seamless end-to-end experience, from getting data from a wide range of data sources and shaping it to meet your analysis needs, to visualizing this data in rich and interactive ways.
-When your report is ready, you can upload it to Power BI service and create dashboards based on it, which you can share with other Power BI users.
+When your report is ready, you can upload it to the Power BI service and create dashboards based on it to share with other Power BI users.